Javier-Contreras/pyAsistant/README.md

 ### Features
      Check email and notify them
-     Check for events on Google calendar and notify when needed Add events to Google calendar (not finished)
+     Check for events on Google Calendar and notify when needed Add events to Google Calendar
      Make a backup to external drive
      Open file explorer on specific path
      Open terminal on specific path